 Conservation financing could help protect Canada’s ecosystems

-Rally Assets and The Nature Conservancy of Canada have just completed research on conservation financing in Canada – the current state of the sector as well as its potential.
-Here, the Rally team presents an overview of their findings, in the first of a series of blogs about this work.
+Rally Assets and The Nature Conservancy of Canada researched conservation financing in Canada – the current state of the sector as well as its potential.
+Here, the Rally team presents an overview of their findings.

 Conservation finance is an important and necessary tool to help protect ecosystems, and it is one being used around the world to restore and conserve healthy terrestrial and marine ecosystems and restore clean air, fresh water and species diversity.
 To be most effective, conservation globally requires significantly more funding.
 We estimate that in Canada alone the additional funding needed is $20-26 billion a year.